 Yo ho ho and a bottle of rum (quick sidebar, that ‘yo ho ho’ business sounds familiar, do you think that Father Christmas was a pirate before he started santa-ing?
 Answers on a postcard…).
-But if, like me, you think rum is one of the best inventions ever (up there with the jet engine and the toaster) then you’ll be glad to know that it’s now National Rum Day!
-And if you’re thinking ‘hey, this looks familiar!’ that’s because we’ve re-tooled our Rum Month piece from July (yes, they did follow up Rum Month with Rum Day, can we get Christmas to take a leaf out of Rum’s book?).
-So what better way to celebrate than a list of rummy places to head.
+But if, like me, you think rum is one of the best inventions ever (up there with the jet engine and the toaster) then you’ll be glad to know that it’s now World Rum Day!
+And, without further ado, here are the best places to enjoy it…

 Rum Kitchen brings its Caribbean beach shack feel to London with food that will transport you to warmer climes and, even more importantly, a host of rums and rum cocktails, carefully curated by their in-house master mixologists.
 Their Hibiscus Mojito, made with Bacardi Carta Blanca, is well worth a glass.
 Or two.
 Or three.
 Hic.